 Grilled Lime Chicken with Black Bean Sauce Recipe

 If you don't have access to a grill, you can sauté the chicken breasts in a cast iron pan on medium high to high heat until lightly browned on both sides and just cooked through.

 Grilled Chicken Ingredients:

-- 1 1/2 lbs boneless, skinless chicken breasts
+- 1 1/2 lbs boneless, skinless chicken breasts, thin cutlets

 Black Bean Sauce Ingredients:

 1 Combine the lime juice, olive oil, cilantro, oregano, salt and pepper in a glass bowl and mix well.
-Trim the chicken breasts, then add to the marinade.
-Cover lightly and marinate, turning the chicken occasionally, for 2 hours at room temp (or overnight in the fridge).
+If the chicken breasts are not already thin cutlets, make them so by cutting them in half horizontally.
+They should be no more than 3/4-inch thick at their thickets point.
+Trim the chicken breasts of excess fat, then add them to the marinade.
+Cover with plastic wrap and chill in the refrigerator for 2 hours.

-4 Place the chicken breasts on the grill over very hot coals or gas flame, and grill until they are thoroughly cooked but still moist (approximately 2 minutes on each side).
-Drizzle with remaining marinade while cooking.
+5 Prepare your grill for medium-high, direct heat.
+Place the chicken breasts on the grill, and grill until they are just cooked through (approximately 1 1/2 to 2 minutes on each side).
 Remove to platter when grilled.

-Serve the grilled chicken with the red onions, drizzle with the black bean sauce.
-Garnish with sour cream, guacamole, tomatoes or fresh cilantro - or serve with a leafy green side salad - as desired.
+Serve the grilled chicken with the black bean sauce.
+Sprinkle with the strained red onions, and garnish with sour cream, guacamole, tomatoes or fresh cilantro.